 High Heat Retention Storage Heaters.

-Once we get access to the property (a tenant in significant rent arrears is currently being evicted), we'll run an EPC assessment and see what rating we could achieve with a High Heat Retention Storage Heater.
+Once we get access to the property (a tenant in significant rent arrears is currently being evicted), we'll run an EPC assessment and model what rating we would achieve via this preferred approach.

 |